RSV 101: What Every NICU Parent Needs to Know

 • Trouble sleeping

 As with many viruses, once the diagnosis is confirmed treatment is limited to managing symptoms.
-Less severe cases may receive medicine to reduce fever or medicine delivered via a nebulizer, which converts medicine to an easily-inhaled mist to assist the lungs during an infection.
-Fluids are often recommended especially for young children and infants to prevent dehydration.
+Less severe cases may receive medicine to reduce fever or medication delivered via a nebulizer, which converts medicine to an easily-inhaled mist assisting the lungs during an infection.
+Fluids are often recommended, especially for young children and infants, to prevent dehydration.
 A bulb syringe can be used to suction mucus from nasal airways in infants.

 • Wash your hands thoroughly before touching your baby, and ask others to do the same.